IMG_5927 COVER.jpg

 No matter how boundary lines are completed, whether by hand or with power tools, it is crucial that the blazes are numerous, spaced correctly and clearly visible in an identifying color.
 Clearing debris and excess trees to create the proper width will make the boundary line’s position obvious from the rest of your woodlot.
 Upkeep of your boundary lines is beneficial to you and your neighbors to prevent a timber harvest trespass and is great landowner stewardship.

-This blaze was recently discovered when investigating the boundary line on timberland property in western Maine.
+This blaze was recently discovered when investigating the boundary line of an old Timberland’s property in western Maine.
 The boundary line corner was relatively easy to find and thanks to the prior landowners maintenance of the boundary lines, the lines were able to be followed with ease!
 Due to the red paint and three abnormal lines observed in the middle of the tree this was without a doubt a blaze!
 To see a three lined blaze grow over like this is rare which means this blaze is close to 40 years old.
 Nothing grows on a tree like that naturally but an overgrown blaze.
 If the three lines hadn’t been there it wouldn’t have been so distinct!

 IMG_3769.JPG